oottppxx/enigma2/plugins/budweiser/README.md

 The current buffering value can be increased/decreased by using the CHANNEL UP/DOWN keys and the PREV/NEXT keys, respectively (the range is currently 0 to 2000 - beware that a very small value might cause the alternative audio stream not to play).
+Once the buffer value is adjusted, you need to (re)select the source for it to take effect - beware that the audio won't start playing until the buffer is full, which means that for a high value it might take a while (experimentally, a value of a 1000 is about 30 seconds of delay).

 The list of alternative audio sources is a simple JSON text file, placed in the /usr/lib/enigma2/Plugins/Extensions/Budweiser/sources.json path.
 Of course the file can be edited and new sources added, and existing sources can be removed or reordered.
-The opreation types/commands can also be tweaked, if necessary.
+The operation types/commands can also be tweaked, if necessary.
 There's no need to reload the plugin after each edit, the file is read on each invocation.
 To troubleshoot any errors/parsing errors on the file, please turn on debug and examine the output (see Settings).